CBS News poll analysis: Some Democrats don't want Biden to run again. Why not?

 Nor is Mr. Biden the first Democratic incumbent facing some skepticism from his own party about whether to run again.
 In December 1995, about a quarter of Democrats either didn't want Bill Clinton to be the party's nominee or weren't sure.
 Clinton of course did go on to win reelection.

 And yes, there is a little discontent in the mix, too.
-These Democrats are also less likely than Democrats overall to approve of his job performance right now: they're split about evenly on approving or disapproving.
+These Democrats are also less likely than Democrats overall to approve of his job performance right now: they're roughly split between approving and disapproving.
 The Democrats who don't want him to run want a nominee who's different from Mr. Biden, not similar to him.

 What do they want, if not Biden?